riebeekn/jekyll-bootstrap-4-one-page-bio/README.md

 # Jekyll Bootstrap 4 one page bio / profile starter

-This is a starter Jekyll project that can be adapted to create a one page bio / profile site, see [this blog post](https://experimentingwithcode.com/creating-a-profile-site-with-jekyll-and-bootstrap-4/) for a detailed explanation of how to customize and use the starter.
+This is a starter Jekyll project that can be used to create a one page bio / profile site, see [this blog post](https://experimentingwithcode.com/creating-a-profile-site-with-jekyll-and-bootstrap-4/) for a detailed explanation of how to customize and use the starter.
 Condensed usage instructions are below.

 This starter is an adaption of [https://github.com/chuckgroom/onepage-bio](https://github.com/chuckgroom/onepage-bio) and [https://github.com/BlackrockDigital/startbootstrap-freelancer](https://github.com/BlackrockDigital/startbootstrap-freelancer).